 The landscape structure and treatment of the sector is shown in conceptual form on Figure 6.
 The key element of the Landscape Concept Plan for the Clubhouse South Residential Precinct as applied to the sector is the special streetscape planting.
-Widened collector road reserves are proposed to accommodate pathways and additional street tree planting as indicated in notional terms on the Sector Landscape Plan.
-In addition, the offsetting of carriageways may be implemented to allow further widening of verges for landscape purposes.
+Widened collector road reserves adjacent to this sector are proposed to accommodate pathways and additional street tree planting as indicated in notional terms on the Sector Landscape Plan.
+In addition, the off-setting of carriageways may be implemented to allow further widening of verges for landscape purposes.
 Such treatments are intended to enhance the landscape structure of important road/visual linkages.